paulwalko/vpicc-constitution/BY-LAWS.md

 1. Training Program:
     The VPI Cave Club training program shall develop educated cavers consistent with Article II of the Constitution.
 The training program shall develop the basic skills to be safe and self-reliant underground.
 To be qualified as a full or associate member of the club, a prospective member must:
     1. Read and understand the constitution and by-laws of the Cave Club.
-    1. Remain a prospective member for at least 10 weeks during which time he/she spends 40 hours underground on at least 6 trips on which at least one full or associate member of present.
+    1. Remain a prospective member for at least 10 weeks during which time he/she spends 40 hours underground on at least 6 trips on which at least one full or associate member if present.
     1. Demonstrate elementary climbing skills in a cave.
     1. Demonstrate a working knowledge of belaying methods.
     1. Be able to tie a seat harness with webbing.